anindyaputrikinar/anindyaputrikinar/README.md

 # **🌟 Anindya Putri Kinar - Young Coder & Creative Developer**

 **📍 About Me**
-Hi! 👋 I'm **Anindya Putri Kinar**, you can call me Kinar, I am a student at Junior High School and I am a coding enthusiast who loves creating fun Roblox games and learning Python! ✨ When I'm not coding, you can find me drawing, playing games, or dreaming up new project ideas.
+Hi! 👋 I'm **Anindya Putri Kinar**, you can call me Kinar, I am a student and I am a coding enthusiast who loves creating fun Roblox games and learning Python! ✨ When I'm not coding, you can find me drawing, playing games, or dreaming up new project ideas.

 **🚀 My Mission:**
 *"Coding is magic—you can build anything with just a keyboard and imagination!"*